chrismurrph/default-db-format/README.md

 #### Current release:

-###### [default-db-format 0.1.0] @clojars.org
+###### [default-db-format "0.1.0-SNAPSHOT"] @clojars.org

 One way of working with Om Next is to have initial state that is not normalized, and let Om Next do the normalization for you.
-This program checks that the normalization - into 'default db format' - succeeded.
+This program checks that this initial normalization - into 'default db format' - succeeds.
+It also checks that it stays that way in the face of your code's mutations.

 Any issues and a heads-up display (HUD) will pop up.

 You need to put some code into your root component's render method: